List

 Mon Mar 10.
 2025.

 Figured out the second trick from Brooks (+von Neumann) to improve on AI (first was a brigade, second is tables/code).
 Clearly, the golden era of this civilization was 1970-80.
-Generation without world war (because WW2 -> Nukes and Nukes kept idiots in check for a little bit).
 Everything was created during those 10 short years.
 Basically, the Mythical Man Month book worked for me for several generations and still works on this bubble.

 Vlads monades.
 Brooks compute.
 Then goes storage.
 I did not see the fractal/monadic link between von Neumann and Brooks.
 I only see it because NVDA did what they did.
 Simple fractal trick.
 I talked to the guy, who did it decades ago.
 He did it here.
 That's how I know.
 So they are all second-handers on steroids.
 The Irony.